 What does it mean to have your identity stolen?
 It doesn't happen just because someone knows your name or your birthday.
-The key is your ninedigit Social Security number, or SSN.
+Many people already know that information.
+The key is your nine-digit Social Security number, or SSN.
 Your SSN is unique.
 The government assigned it to you by the time you were 6 months old.
 No one else in the country has the same number.
-You'll use it to prove your identity when you apply for a job, borrow money to buy a house, or open a credit card.
+You'll use it to prove your identity when you apply for a job or a marriage license, borrow money to buy a house, or open a credit card.

 After years of using their SSN, most adults have a formal record that shows how well they've handled borrowing money and paying it back.
 This is called a credit report.
-If the credit report shows an adult has paid his or her bills late or borrowed too much money, it can make life more difficult.
+If adults have paid their bills late or borrowed too much money, it is harder and more expensive for them to borrow money in the future.
+Bad credit can also get in the way of renting an apartment or getting a job.

 But kids shouldn't have a track record.
-That's why criminals steal their identities to open bank accounts and credit cards, apply for loans, and rent apartments.
+Most kids haven't applied for credit cards or borrowed money, so they don't have credit problems.
+That's why criminals target them and their Social Security numbers.
+They use the stolen identities to open bank accounts and credit cards, apply for loans, and rent apartments.
 That's what happened to Avery and Reilly.